Golden Coach (Netherlands)

 The Golden Coach (Gouden Koets) is a coach owned and used by the Dutch royal family.
-The Gold Coach was used every year to carry the Dutch monarch from the Noordeinde Palace to the Ridderzaal in order to deliver the Speech from the Throne or the wedding of the Prince of Orange or the Princess of Orange.
+The Golden Coach was used every year to carry the Dutch monarch from the Noordeinde Palace to the Ridderzaal in order to deliver the Speech from the Throne or the wedding of the Prince of Orange or the Princess of Orange.
+The Golden Coach is stored at the Royal Stables on the Noordeinde Palace grounds in The Hague.

 Composition

 The coach is made of teak wood, much of which is covered in gold leaf.
 It is decorated with paintings by Nicolaas van der Waay and various symbolic ornaments.
 The coach was built in Dutch Renaissance style.
 It is pulled by eight horses when the reigning monarch is being carried; only six horses when other members of the royal family are travelling in the coach.
 Queen Wilhelmina wanted to be able to stand upright in the coach, which explains the bent form of the coach's roof.
 This increased height of the coach has made it more difficult to drive.